emafree/f2-commander/docs/features.md

    - [ ] Detect external changes and update file listing when possible
    - [x] Open current location in the OS default file manager
    - [ ] Search (like `find` in this dir recursively)
+   - [ ] Find in files (text search, in a directory, recursive option)

  - File and directory manipulation